TheBrightSparkDev/Human-Sightings/README.md

 ### goal

-Today the goal is to update the images on the shop site
+Today the goal is to update the images on the shop site and start creating the individual comic pages awaiting individual slides from artist.

 ### progress made